United States-Australia Free Trade Agreement

 - Cross-Border Trade in Services

-Sample of the sub-subject United States-Australia Free Trade Agreement (FTA):
+Sample of the sub-subject: the United States-Australia Free Trade Agreement (FTA):

-Sub-Subject Description United States-Australia Free Trade Agreement (FTA):
+Sub-Subject Description: the United States-Australia Free Trade Agreement (FTA):

 - 66% of all agricultural tariffs were eliminated immediately